desktop/desktop/.github/CONTRIBUTING.md

 * **Include screenshots and animated GIFs** if relevant to help you demonstrate the steps or point out the part of GitHub Desktop which the suggestion is related to.
-You can use [this tool](http://www.cockos.com/licecap/) to record GIFs on macOS and Windows
+You can use [this tool](http://www.cockos.com/licecap/) to record GIFs on macOS and Windowsapp/styles/ui/_diff.scss
 * **List some other applications where this enhancement exists, if applicable**

 ### Help Wanted